 Removing the crust and carving the fish was a delicate operation performed tableside.
 The tender and juicy filet was absolutely the highlight of lunch aboard the Greek Motor-Yacht MILOS-AT-SEA.

 Homemade Ice Cream and Lemon Sorbet

-My lunch aboard Greek motor yacht MILOS AT SEA was a seven-course meal that lasted about 2 ½ hours.
-It was generously accompanied by liberal pours of the suggested wines.
+My lunch aboard the Greek motor yacht MILOS AT SEA was a seven-course meal that lasted about 2 ½ hours.
+Liberal pours of the suggested wines generously accompanied it.
 Before we departed MILOS-AT-SEA, Chef Periklis made his appearance, greeted by a well-deserved round of applause.

 Please call us today at 1 (321) 777-1707 or describe Your Vacation Vision to help you plan your fully-crewed private luxury yachting vacation!
 Inquire as soon as possible about your custom, crewed yacht charter.

 You make the memories.
 We make the arrangements.